jsingh811/pyAudioProcessing/paper/paper.md

 This software offer pre-trained models.
 This is an evolving feature as new datasets and classification problems gain prominence in research.
 Some of the pre-trained models include the following.

 1. Audio type classifier to determine speech versus music: Trained SVM classifier for classifying audio into two possible classes - music, speech.
 This classifier was trained using MFCC, spectral and chroma features.
-Cross-validation confusion matrix has scores such as follows.
+Confusion matrix has scores such as follows.

 | | music | speech |
 | --- | --- | --- |
 | music | 48.80 | 1.20 |
 | speech | 0.60 | 49.40 |

 2. Audio type classifier to determine speech versus music versus bird sounds: Trained SVM classifier that classifying audio into three possible classes - music, speech and birds.
 This classifier was trained using MFCC, spectral and chroma features.
+Confusion matrix has scores such as follows.

 | | music | speech | birds |
 | --- | --- | --- | --- |